 Of course, the solution for efficient resource allocation isn’t siloing the function outside of the larger emergency response framework.
 Resource allocation functionality has to fit into pre-existing asset and emergency management systems and frameworks in order to help managers efficiently notify and activate their best, most proximate resources, be they personnel, technologies, funds, supplies, facilities, etc.

 So what can be done?
 A flexible decision-support system can certainly help teams assign resources based on schedules, while fitting different types of pre-existing procedures.
 The resource assignment feature in Noggin OCA, our all-hazards, incident management platform, offers a unified way to manage the selection, assignment, dispatch, and rostering of people and assets.
 With Noggin OCA, managers can define roles for each resource they need, including requirements needed to fulfill those roles.
 Managers can also find and rank candidates, communicate with and confirm those candidates, as well as create and manage rosters.

 That’s not all.
 OCA also helps managers build predefined templates for resources structures.
 So when an event actually occurs, managers are ready to quickly deploy people and assets based on those structures and assignments.
-To learn more about Noggin OCA, check out our full features guide.
+To learn more about Noggin, request a demonstration:

 Follow us on Twitter @TeamNoggin stay tuned for part 2 next week!